Jump Start Your Sous Vide Cooking with our FREE Email Course!

 Note: The following article is an edited transcript from the video.

-That's a great request, one that a lot of people ask about.
-Sous vide is an excellent tool for meal planning.
-You can cook a large amount ahead of time, chill it in an ice bath or cold water, throw it in the fridge and then reheat it throughout the week when you're ready to eat.
+That's a great question, one that a lot of people ask about.
+It surpsiss some people but sous vide meal prep is an excellent tool.
+You can cook a large amount ahead of time, chill it with the three step method in an ice bath or cold water, throw it in the fridge and then reheat it throughout the week when you're ready to eat.

 Do you worry you're not getting the most out of your sous vide machine?

 Quickly level up your sous vide game!
 Make perfect meats, master searing, and discover the sous vide times and temperatures you need to make everyday food amazing and impress your friends and family with the Sous Vide Quick Start Course!

 Our Sous Vide cooking Times by Thickness article which goes into more details about heating and cooking may be a helpful read.
 In addition our Sous Vide Timing Ruler give you a quick reference for tender cuts of meat.